Agriculture in Taiwan: Fruits

 In 2023, Taiwan harvested 2.4 million tonnes of fruits from 173,766 hectares of land with a total value of NT$95.8 billion.
-Taiwan's fruit crops include banana, grape, guava, jujube, lychee, mandarin orange, mango, orange, papaya, pineapple, pomelo, sand pear, dragonfruit, starfruit, strawberry, watermelon and wax apple.
+Taiwan's fruit crops include banana, grape, guava, jujube, lychee, mandarin orange, mango, orange, papaya, pineapple, pomelo, sand pear, dragon fruit, starfruit, strawberry, watermelon and wax apple.
 The annual fruits export is 60,000 tons with a value of NT$3,452 million.
 In 2018 the largest export market of Taiwanese fruits was China.
 In 2022 the largest export market of Taiwanese fruits was Japan.

 Avocados

 Most avocado varieties grown in Taiwan produce large fruit.
 Domestic avocados compete with imported American hass avocados in the local market.
 Cultivation grew from 506 hectares in 2011 to 1,149 hectares in 2020 due to rising popularity.

 Bananas

 Bananas are Taiwan's most important export fruit.
 The Taiwan Banana Research Institute is tasked to undergo research and development of banana cultivation in Taiwan.